bihealth/sodar-docker-compose/README.md

 # Run SODAR Server using Docker Compose

-This repository provides a Docker Compose network with all the components needed for running [SODAR](https://github.org/bihealth/sodar-server) (System for Omics Data Access and Retrieval).
+This repository provides a Docker Compose network with all the components needed for running [SODAR](https://github.com/bihealth/sodar-server) (System for Omics Data Access and Retrieval).

-Detailed documentation regarding configuring and deploying the system can be found in the "SODAR Administraion" section of the [SODAR manual](https://sodar-server.readthedocs.io/en/latest/admin_overview.html).
+Detailed documentation regarding configuring and deploying the system can be found in the "SODAR Administration" section of the [SODAR manual](https://sodar-server.readthedocs.io/en/latest/admin_overview.html).

 > - :interrobang: Questions?
 Need Help?
 >   SODAR is academic software but we are happy to provide support on a best-effort manner.